voicesauce/opensauce-python/HACKING.md

         $ pycodestyle /path/to/python_file
         $ pyflakes /path/to/python_file

-6. Write code, edit code, test code.
+7. Write code, edit code, test code.
 Ideally, add tests to the set of unit tests in the tests directory to cover any new or changed code.
    New tests will be automatically picked up by the test runner if (a) any test class subclasses unittest.TestCase and (b) any test method name starts with the string 'test_'.

-7. To track added or changed files, use "git add":
+8. To track added or changed files, use "git add":

         $ git add path/to/file

+   Note that JSON files are managed by Git LFS.
+If you add any other type of large file, you should use Git LFS to manage it, for example

+        $ git lfs track "*.psd"

+   if you wanted to add large .psd files.

-8. Once you're ready to commit your changes, use "git commit":
+9. Once you're ready to commit your changes, use "git commit":

         $ git commit